Murder of Matthew Hunt: Aftermath

 In response to the shooting, Police Commissioner Andrew Coster stated that "the incident points to the real risk that our officers face as they go about their jobs every day."
-He confirmed that police officers were not armed at the time and reiterated his commitment to an unarmed police force.
+He confirmed that police officers were not armed at the time and reiterated his commitment to an unarmed police service.

 New Zealand Prime Minister Jacinda Ardern offered her condolences in Parliament, stating that "our police officers work hard every day to keep us and our communities safe."
-Deputy Prime Minister Winston Peters stated that "Police Lives Matter" during his tribute to Hunt.
-National Member of Parliament Mark Mitchell read a tribute from Hunt's mother and recounted an incident in which Hunt convinced a knife-wielding offender to lower his weapon.
+Deputy Prime Minister Winston Peters stated that "police lives matter" during his tribute to Hunt.
+National Member of Parliament Mark Mitchell, who was a former police officer, read a tribute from Hunt's mother and recounted an incident in which Hunt convinced a knife-wielding offender to lower his weapon.
 Greens co-leader James Shaw also paid tribute to Hunt, stating that it was a "heartbreaking reminder" that a police officer's life could be taken at any moment.

-On 20 June, the Sky Tower in Auckland lit up in Police blue colours in honour of the death of Hunt.
+On 20 June 2020, the Sky Tower in Auckland lit up in police blue colours in honour of the death of Hunt.

-On 22 June, it was reported that two relatives of Hunt, who had traveled from Australia to attend his funeral, had expressed frustration that they had to undergo quarantine in Rotorua as they wanted all relatives that had travelled from overseas to quarantine together for two weeks as a result of the COVID-19 pandemic in New Zealand.
-On 22 June, the Government granted permission for family members of Hunt, traveling from overseas, to quarantine together in Auckland.
+On 22 June 2020, it was reported that two relatives of Hunt, who had travelled from Australia to attend his funeral, had expressed frustration that they had to undergo quarantine in Rotorua as they wanted all relatives that had travelled from overseas to quarantine together for two weeks as a result of the COVID-19 pandemic in New Zealand.
+On the same day, the Government granted permission for family members of Hunt, traveling from overseas, to quarantine together in Auckland.

-On 26 June, Police officers across the country held a minute of silence in honour of Hunt.
+On 26 June 2020, police officers across the country held a minute of silence in honour of Hunt.
 100 police officers gathered in Auckland's Aotea Square to pay tribute to their comrade.
 Hunt's sister, father, uncle and aunt watched from their hotel rooms above, whilst in quarantine.

-On 9 July, Hunt's funeral was held, and on that night, the Auckland Sky Tower lit up in varying colours of blue to mark his funeral.
+On 9 July 2020, Hunt's funeral was held, and on that night, the Auckland Sky Tower lit up in varying shades of blue to mark his funeral.

+On 19 December 2023, it was announced an inquiry into Hunt's death would not happen due to recommendations being already addressed by police.

+On 6 December 2024, Hunt was posthumously awarded the New Zealand Bravery Decoration.
+Hunt's mother, Diane Hunt, received the insignia of the award at a ceremony at Government House, Auckland, on 20 May 2025.